Torpedo: Post–World War II

-Energy sources
+Propulsion

 Compressed air

 The Whitehead torpedo of 1866, the first successful self-propelled torpedo, used compressed air as its energy source.
 The air was stored at pressures of up to 2.55 MPa and fed to a piston engine that turned a single propeller at about 100 rpm.
 It could travel about 180 m at an average speed of 6.5 kn.
 The speed and range of later models were improved by increasing the pressure of the stored air.
 In 1906 Whitehead built torpedoes that could cover nearly 1000 m at an average speed of 35 kn.

-At higher pressures the adiabatic cooling, experienced by the air as it expanded in the engine caused icing problems.
+At higher pressures the adiabatic cooling experienced by the air as it expanded in the engine caused icing problems.
 This drawback was remedied by heating the air with seawater before it was fed to the engine, which increased engine performance further because the air expanded even more after heating.
 This was the principle used by the Brotherhood engine.

 Heated torpedoes

-Passing the air through an engine led to the idea of injecting a liquid fuel, like kerosene, into the air and igniting it.
+Torpedoes propelled by compressed air encountered a significant problem when attempts were made to increase their range and speed.
+The cold compressed air, upon entering the expansion phase in the piston chambers of the torpedo's engine, caused a rapid drop in temperature.
+This could freeze the engine solid, by jamming the piston heads inside the cylinders.
+This led to the idea of injecting a liquid fuel, like kerosene, into the compressed air and igniting it inside a separate expansion chamber.
 In this manner, the air is heated more and expands even further, and the burned propellant adds more gas to drive the engine.
-Construction of such heated torpedoes started circa 1904 by Whitehead's company.
+The earliest form was the "Elswick" heater as patented by Armstrong Whitworth in 1904.
+The device was demonstrated in an 18 in Fiume Mark III torpedo at Bincleaves in 1905 before an audience of British and Japanese experts.
+The weapon speed was 9 kn more than for the otherwise-identical unheated version.
+Construction of such heated torpedoes started the same year by Whitehead's company.

+Dry heater

+The earliest production version of the heated torpedo propulsion system, which became known as the Whitehead heater system, mixed the fuel and compressed air after the pressure regulator.
+Combustion took place in a specialized expansion chamber, with hot combustion products driving the pistons of a reciprocating engine.
+This had the disadvantage of badly sooting the air vessel with combustion byproducts, and could also engage in a thermal runaway, jamming the engine—not from low temperature as observed with compressed air, but from excess heat.
+The "dry heater" distinction was only made after wet heater torpedoes were developed, prior to which all heated torpedoes were of the dry heater type—originally simply called "heated".